 - If they determine that they will provide DAS, they will have the guest or his or her guardian register.
 Provide the valid park ticket for each member of the party upon signing in.
 The guest may have his or her photo taken, but the guardian may have his or her photo taken if that is preferred.
 The guest will sign and accept the conditions.
 Once your DAS expires, you will have to re-register for a new one.
 DAS Passes generally expire after 14 days, depending on the ticket.
 Annual Passholders may obtain DAS for up to 60 days.

-- You may obtain your first ride time immediately upon receiving Disneyland Disability Access Service.
+- You may obtain your first ride time immediately upon receiving DAS.
 You must have the valid theme park ticket for each person in your party who wants to ride with you at this time.

-- Obtain additional return times at any Guest Relations Information Center kiosk in either Present the park ticket of the guest receiving DAS benefits, but the guest with DAS does not need to be present.
+- Obtain additional return times at any Guest Relations kiosk.
+Present the park ticket of the guest receiving DAS benefits (the guest with DAS does not need to be present).
 You do not need to present other party members’ tickets to reserve because they are electronically linked to the main DAS user.
-Let the Cast Member know if all members want to ride or just certain members.
+Let the Cast Member know if all members want to ride, or just certain members.
 If you are park hopping, you may reserve DAS return times in either park.

-- The guest who has the DAS must ride with the guests in their party and must scan his or her ticket first before other party members.
+- The guest who has the DAS must ride with the guests in their party and must scan his or her ticket first before other party members or an error message will occur.
 Each person must scan their park ticket upon entering.

 How do I find a Guest Relations kiosk?

 Look on the park map for the "i" symbol.
-In Disneyland there are kiosks in front of Jolly Holiday, near Haunted Mansion, in Fantasyland near Dumbo and in Tomorrowland near Star Tours.
-At Disney California Adventure the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Pixar Pier across from Incredicoaster.
+At Disneyland, there are kiosks in front of Plaza Inn (that's a new location for the kiosk that used to be in front of the Jolly Holiday Bakery Cafe), in New Orleans square near Haunted Mansion, in Fantasyland near Dumbo and in Tomorrowland near Star Tours.
+In Star Wars: Galaxy's Edge, look for a pile of crates next to the tunnel for the middle entrance to the land (coming from Frontierland).
+That location may change, so look for the crates and the cast members in plaid.
+At Disney California Adventure, the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Pixar Pier across from Incredicoaster.
 The kiosks usually look like a podium with an umbrella and have cast members waiting to serve you and answer any questions.

 We are using or renting a wheelchair.
 Do we need DAS?